A geometric one-fluid model of superfluid helium-4: A geometric one-fluid model

 \section{A geometric one-fluid model}

 Instead of working with two densities $\rho_n$ and $\rho_s$, we propose to work only with the total density $\rho$, as superfluid helium-4 consists of only one kind of atoms.
-Helium-4 can be then described by a one-component model based on the following assumptions: \begin{itemize} \item The model should have microscopic origins. \item It should be geometrically consistent, that is, formulated within differential geometry. \item It should be close to the Landau--Tisza and HVBK two-fluid models and the vorticity of the superfluid velocity should be non-zero. \end{itemize} From the microscopic point of view, liquid helium-4 at rest behaves as a collection of excitations with a dispersion relation similar to phonons \cite{landau9,feynman1953} in the low-energy limit.
+Helium-4 can be then described by a one-fluid model based on the following assumptions: \begin{itemize} \item The model should have microscopic origins. \item It should be geometrically consistent, that is, formulated within differential geometry. \item It should be close to the Landau--Tisza and HVBK two-fluid models and the vorticity of the superfluid velocity should be non-zero. \end{itemize} From the microscopic point of view, liquid helium-4 at rest behaves as a collection of excitations with a dispersion relation similar to phonons \cite{landau9,feynman1953} in the low-energy limit.
 For higher energies, the dependence of energy on the wave number ceases to be linear (roton and maxon parts of the energy spectrum) \cite{Godfrin2021}.
-Spatial variations of the excitations can be described by the distribution function $f^p(\rr,\pp)$, where $\rr$ is the position and $\pp$ is the momentum \cite{peiersl}.
+Spatial variations of the excitations can be described by the distribution function $f^{ex}(\rr,\pp)$, where $\rr$ is the position and $\pp$ is the momentum \cite{peiersl}.
+This kinetic description, which we also use in this manuscript, is restricted to low temperatures ($T<1.3K$), where the excitations can be treated as an ideal Bose gas \cite{landau5, landau9} and where the dispersion relation is approximately independent of temperature \cite{Godfrin2021}.
 This microscopic picture is then to be superimposed to the macroscopic motion of the liquid.

 Geometric consistency is provided by the GENERIC structure of the evolution equations, where the reversible part of the equations is generated by a Poisson bracket and energy (Hamiltonian) while the irreversible part is generated by a dissipation potential and entropy.
+We could also use the single-generator formalism \cite{be} or metriplectic framework \cite{mor,morrison4}.

-The evolution equation of the distribution function $f^p(\rr,\pp)$, in particular, has a well-known Hamiltonian part \cite{grcontmath,mor}.
+The evolution equation of the distribution function $f^{ex}(\rr,\pp)$, in particular, has a well-known Hamiltonian part \cite{grcontmath,mor}.
 The macroscopic motion can be also described by a distribution function of the average positions and momenta of the atoms (not taking into account the excitations), $f^m(\rr,\pp)$, from which the mass density $\rho$ can be obtained by averaging.
 This distribution function has also a Hamiltonian evolution.
 The division of the dynamics to excitations and macroscopic motion is similar to a crystal with excitations (phonons) that is not ideal but rather starts deforming and flowing.